MWChapel/CodeQuality/CodeQuality.md

 ### Unused Properties

-Unused properties in React components can lead to unnecessary complexity and potential performance issues, so it's important to remove them
+Unused properties in React components can lead to unnecessary complexity and potential performance issues, so it's important to remove them.

 ❌ Incorrect Usage:
 ![alt text](assets/unused-prop.png)

 ### Naming Conventions

 In React, naming conventions are important for readability and maintainability.
-Component names should be written in PascalCase, while props and functions typically follow camelCase.
+Component names should be written in `PascalCase`, while props and functions typically follow `camelCase`.
 Clear, descriptive names help make the codebase more understandable and easier to navigate for developers.

 ✅ Correct Usage:
 ![alt text](assets/naming-conventions.png)

 ### Enumerate Similar Values

-In React, using enum to enumerate similar values provides a structured and readable way to define a set of constant values, ensuring type safety and reducing the risk of errors when accessing or using those values throughout the component
+In React, using `enum` to enumerate similar values provides a structured and readable way to define a set of constant values, ensuring type safety and reducing the risk of errors when accessing or using those values throughout the component.

 ✅ Correct Usage:
 ![alt text](assets/enumerate-likevalues.png)